mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/installation.md

 - Running Konvoy cluster attached to a Kommander instance.

-1. Go to the Kommander UI and attach the Konvoy clusters in which you desire to install Jenkins.
+1. Go to the Kommander UI and attach the Konvoy clusters in which you desire to install Jenkins&reg;.
 2. Create a project with labels matching this clusters if it doesn't already exist.
 4. Make any necessary changes to the configuration, if needed.
 3. Go to **Projects > Select your Project > View Catalog > Select Jenkins > Deploy**

-Your Jenkins instance will deploy.
+Your Jenkins&reg; instance will deploy.

-### Install Jenkins from upstream helm chart in to a Konvoy cluster
+### Install Jenkins&reg; from upstream helm chart in to a Konvoy cluster

 Create ServiceAccount, Role and Rolebinding.
 Change the permissions as necessary.